Assistant professor, tenure track

 Øster Voldgade 3, 1350 København K

-I am an active member of SPSP, PSA, and EPSA, where I hope to build new bridges between philosophy of science and neighboring fields such as history of science, science education, sociology of science but also between philosophers and practicing scientists.
+My research interests also include the combination and interplay of resources (data, models etc.) from different disciplinary frameworks in the life sciences.
+I’m an active member of SPSP, PSA, and EPSA, where I hope to build new bridges between philosophy of science and neighboring fields such as history of science, science education, sociology of science but also between philosophers and practicing scientists.

 I have a background in philosophy and biology and a PhD in Science Studies from Aarhus University.
 The PhD project explored the philosophical implications of research strategies in systems biology, with special focus on the quest for general principles of biological organization and the application of engineering approaches to study living systems.
 In the academic year of 2014/2015 I was a postdoctoral fellow at the Center for Philosophy of Science at University of Pittsburgh.
 I'm currently working as assistant professor at the Department of Science Education, University of Copenhagen.

 Teaching and supervision

 I teach philosophy of science courses for science students from biology and the chemical sciences.
 I supervise projects on philosophy of biology and medicine and co-supervise projects on science communication.